International Travel Directives by UCOP During COVID-19 (temporary advisory until further notice)

 preserve the safety of a research subject and is not possible to be postponed; or

-preserve the results of a research activity and is not possible to be postponed.
+preserve the results of a research activity and is not possible to be postponed; or

 Please be aware that educational conferences or delegation visits are not considered essential travel, even if you are a presenter.
 This is just one example of non-essential travel and does not include all other activities that would also be considered non-essential travel.

 Step 2 - If the Dean deems the travel as essential, the Dean must then forward the written request to the Global Engagement Office (GEO) email@example.com for final approval by the Vice Provost for Academic Planning.
-Advance notice is preferred.
+Please allow at least 21 days for the review process before booking flights.

 The following information is required: